 For example, if you owe $7,500 in Illinois state income tax and you contribute $10,000 to CTF IL, you eliminate your entire income tax liability because 75% of $10,000 is $7,500.
 Almost all of your contribution ($9,500) goes to your designated school(s) for scholarships!
 Both businesses and individuals can participate.

-You can learn more about the process, and make your donation, by clicking the button below:Make Your Donation Here
+You can make your donation by clicking the button below:Make Your Donation Here